Attending in Counselling

 - Facial Expressions: A good listener will be thoughtful of their facial expressions.
 Frowning or raising eyebrows can transmit revulsion or judgment which may shut the client down, while smiling at appropriate times demonstrates human warmth which helps build trust and develops rapport.

 - How you speak: Attending is not all about listening; sometimes you may need to ask clarifying questions or paraphrase back what the client has said.
 When you respond, be thoughtful and precise in the words you use.
 Try to avoid any misunderstanding or confusion.

 When using the skill of attending it is useful to remember: ‘We have one mouth and two ears so we can listen twice as much as we speak’.

 How to Attend

-To begin and maintain attendance a counsellor must first welcome the client warmly, making him/her feel comfortable, in the counselling environment.
+To begin and maintain attendance in counselling, a counsellor must first welcome the client warmly, making him/her feel comfortable in the counselling environment.

 By maintaining eye contact with the client, a counsellor shows they value what the client has to say.